uakbr/localgifcap/README.md

 # gifcap

 Create animated GIFs from a screen recording.
-[Try it now!](https://gifcap.dev)

 This works **100% client-side**, using modern browser technologies.
 It is statically hosted on GitHub pages.
 No data is ever uploaded to any server.